jantursky/orderlord-help-driver/docs/getting-started/how-to-install-the-application.md

 ## Direct download:

-- You could install the application directly from one of this two links:
+- You could install the application directly from one of these two links:

 {% include app_links.html %}